GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 and call a second time, passing ``GMT_GRID_DATA_ONLY``, to allocate space for the array.
 In that second call you pass the pointer returned by the first call as ``data`` and specify the family; all other arguments should be NULL or 0.
+Normally, resources created by this function are considered to be input (i.e., have a direction that is GMT_IN).
+You can change that to GMT_OUT by adding in the bit flag GMT_VIA_OUTPUT.
 The function returns a pointer to the data container.
 In case of an error we return a NULL pointer and pass an error code via ``API->error``.